 - passport and passport copy;

-— the applicant questionnaire (can be obtained at a consulate);
+- applicant’s questionnaire (can be obtained at a consulate);

-- police clearance, issued and certified by the applicant's home country;
+- police clearance, issued and certified by a competent authority in the applicant's home country;

 - proof of financial solvency (minimum income per person is €370 per month);

-- property tax clearance certificate if the applicant has been owning the property for more than a year;
+- property tax clearance certificate if the applicant has owned the property for more than a year;

 - proof of residence in Latvia (purchase or rental agreement, etc.);

-- other proofs of the purpose of stay in Latvia.
+- other proof of the purpose of stay in Latvia.

-— family reunification (children, parents and spouses of Latvian nationals and non-nationals as well as Latvian permanent residence holders);
+- Family reunification (children, parents and spouses of Latvian nationals and non-nationals as well as Latvian permanent residence permit holders);

 - employment (self-employment, contractual employment, scientific cooperation, etc.);

 - studies at an accredited higher education institution or under an accredited programme, internship or training at an accredited educational institution;